Knee Replacement Information

 There are many kinds of arthritic conditions that can affect the human body.
 Osteoarthritis, or degenerative joint disease, is the most common form of arthritis.
 The bones in a joint are covered with a tough, lubricating tissue called cartilage (the cushion in the joints) to help provide smooth, pain-free motion to the joint.
 As the layer of cartilage wears away, bone begins to rub against bone (“bone-on-bone”), causing the irritation, swelling, stiffness, and discomfort commonly associated with arthritis.

 In some patients, only one part of the knee is damaged, while the remaining parts are completely healthy.
 In these cases, it is possible to replace only the damaged part of the knee with a metal and plastic implant.
 With a partial knee, only the damaged cartilage of the knee is replaced.
 The healthy parts are preserved.
 In the past decade, there has been a major increase in the use of unicompartmental knee replacement (UKR/partial knee replacement) as surgical techniques have been refined.
 UKR has shown to be a reliable operation for isolated unicompartmental arthritis.
 UKRs now account for 8% to 10% of knee replacement procedures.
 Recent studies have suggested excellent medium- and long-term results of UKR.
 Overall, results have shown 85% to 90% survivorship at 10 years, with as many as 90% of patients reporting that they are very satisfied with the procedure and they have reported excellent subjective and objective outcomes.
 Recent studies suggest that unicompartmental replacement allows a high percentage of patients to return to pre-surgical sport and activity participation.

-If you have additional questions about knee pain or would like more information about treatment options please contact our office at 972-403-2843.
+If you have additional questions about knee pain or would like more information about treatment options please call our Joint Replacement Coordinator at 972-403-2843.